-After the fall of the Roman Empire in Italy, several cities formed independent states.
-Venice and Florence were such cities.
-And these two centers of power and wealth became the cradle of the Renaissance.
+During the Middle Ages, the Holy Roman Empire controlled most of the Italian peninsula.
+As the emperors and popes fought for control, both were weakened.
+Several Italian cities formed states independent of the empire and the church.
+Venice and Florence were two centers of power and wealth that became the cradle of the Renaissance.

-Venice is a city on a group of islands on the northeastern edge of the Italian peninsula.
-Shipbuilding was the primary industry in Venice.
-During the Crusades, Venetian ships provided transportation to the Holy Land.
+Venice was founded in the fifth century by people fleeing Attila the Hun.
+They settled on a group of islands on the northeastern edge of the Italian peninsula.
+The primary industry in Venice was shipbuilding.
+During the Crusades, Venetian ships transported soldiers to the eastern shore of the Mediterranean Sea, which Christians called the Holy Land.
 By the 13th century, Venice was the most prosperous city in Europe.
-The city became rich by collecting taxes on all merchandise brought into its harbor.
-Using this source of income, Venice built huge warships that protected the valuable cargo of its merchant ships from pirate raids.
-With the vast wealth from trade, many of the leading families of Venice vied against one another to build the finest palaces or support the work of the greatest artists.
+The city became wealthy by collecting taxes on all merchandise brought into its harbor.
+Venice built massive warships to protect the valuable cargo on its merchant ships from pirate raids.
+With the vast wealth from trade, many of Venice’s leading families vied for prestige by building palaces or supporting the work of talented artists.

-Wealthy merchants in Venice, Florence, and other Italian city-states demonstrated their wealth by building grand palaces for themselves.
-The merchants became patrons of artists who filled their homes with beautiful paintings and sculptures.
+The merchants competed with one another by building grand palaces for themselves.
+The merchants were patrons of the arts.
+Patron comes from the Latin word for father.
+They hired artists to fill their homes with beautiful paintings and sculptures.
 Patrons bought rare books and paid scholars to teach their children.
-The money and encouragement of patrons, together with that of the Christian church, made the masterpieces of Renaissance art possible.
+The money and encouragement of patrons and that of the church made the masterpieces of Renaissance art possible.